-Thankfully, there are many great photo viewers for Windows 10 that make accessing your photos quite easy.
+Thankfully, there are many great free photo viewers for Windows 10 that make accessing your photos quite easy.
 Many of the programs can also do other things like convert images or edit videos.
 That then leads to the question, of all of the available options which one is the best?

 This article will guide you through five of the best photo viewers for Windows 10 out on the market today.
+Let’s dive in.

-1. Google Photos
+1. 123 Photos

 The app’s search function is top-notch (as you might expect) and makes finding what you’re looking for easy.
 It displays your photos beautifully and makes it easier to manage or share them.

 Editing options are available with this program, as is the ability to automatically fix and improve pictures that were taken in an unfavorable light.
 Perhaps the best thing about Google Photos is that it makes it possible to view photos on different devices and back them up for safety.
-So while it is one of the best photo viewers for your Windows 10 device, it’s also great at viewing photos anywhere.

 This app supports over 70 of the most popular file formats, and it’s incredibly lightweight.
 That makes it one of the fastest and most responsive options out there.

 The program can also be personalized as well.
 You can change up the app’s theme, appearance, and language.
 You can also zoom, view photos in several different ways, rotate the photo, and even convert colors.

 4. Microsoft Photos

 That’s because if you have a Windows 10 device, this app is already preloaded onto your computer.
 However, in addition to being readily available, it has a few incredible features as well.

-It provides you many ways to view your photos, and the interface of the app is simple and familiar to those who have used Microsoft products in the past.
+It provides you with many ways to view your photos, and the interface of the app is simple and familiar to those who have used Microsoft products in the past.
 Sharing photos or videos from the program is also easy and intuitive.

-5. 123 Photo Viewer
+5. Movavi Photo Editor

 Viewing photos on your Windows 10 device is incredibly easy and streamlined with any of the photo viewers outlined above.
 It comes down to what you want and needs from a program, as well as what you’re willing to pay.
 Feel free to try a couple of them out for yourself and see which you prefer.

-Do you know of any other great photo viewers for Windows 10 that should have been included here?
+Do you know of any other great free photo viewers for Windows 10 that should have been included here?
 If so, don’t hesitate to let us know about them in the comments below.